-Companies that provide services, such as advisory, design, feasibility study, testing, and commission, in the following areas will be eligible for income tax exemption of 70% of statutory income for 3 years (applications to be received by 31 December 2023):
+Companies that provide services, such as advisory, design, feasibility study, testing, and commissioning, in the following areas will be eligible for income tax exemption of 70% of statutory income for three years (applications to be received by 31 December 2023):

 - Renewable energy.

 Companies engaged in solar leasing are eligible for income tax exemption of 70% of statutory income for five or ten years based on the energy production capacity (applications to be received by 31 December 2023).

 Green technology assets

 Companies that purchase green technology assets listed on the MyHijau directory will be eligible for an ITA of 100% of QCE incurred from 25 October 2013 to 31 December 2023, to be set off against 70% of statutory income (applications to be received by 31 December 2023).